 So there are definitely a number of Tesla drivers who are missing out on Matrix LED.
 So can the technology be retrofitted?
 The good news is that it can, at least in the Model 3.
 The bad news is that retrofitting is neither cheap nor trivial.

-Tesla describes the replacement process in detail in the Model 3 workshop manual under Electrics -> Exterior lights -> Retrofit headlights (SAE-to-global).
-The conversion is not yet offered in most service centers, so you will have to rely on independent workshops or your own skills.
+Tesla describes the replacement process in detail in the Model 3 workshop manual under Electrics -> Exterior lights -> Retrofitting headlights (SAE-to-global).
+The conversion is not yet offered in most service centers, so you will have to resort to independent workshops or your own skills.